 Mitzpe Ramon has also become an epicentre for all things hippy in Israel.
 There’s a lively little community built around music, art, and creative expression and, of course, find a hippy, find joints.
 To be fair, you’ll find joints everywhere in Israel.

 - What to do there: Smoke joints…?
 Oh, other than that?
 Hiking, for sure!

 Israel is actually super dope for hiking and Mitzpe Ramon is no different.
 You have a whole host of trails at your disposal and they’re all blisteringly gorgeous!
 Just remember to take water… and a joint… maybe two.

 Ok, so I’m mostly going to skip over Eilat.
 The Red Sea is there which is rad but, otherwise, it’s a resort town: it feels like Vegas and it’s yukky and I don’t like it.
+Diving in Eilat is also a thing.
 So why talk about Eilat?
 Because everything around it is spectacular!

 - Why it’s awesome: The Negev Desert, the Red Sea, Sinai (in Egypt)… For me, southern Israel was the only part I found that was truly felt uniquely beautiful (including Mitzpe Ramon – yum) and it’s the most beautiful place in Israel for me.
 The Negev Desert legit looks like Mars at times and the Red Sea is crazy pretty!
 Sunrise, sunset… it’s all good!

 - What to do there: Consider Eilat just your base for the nature.
 You’ll find parties there at night obviously, but it’s way too flashy for my taste.

 You’ve got some pretty dope hiking in the area though; Timna Park and the Red Canyon are both excellent or you can just disappear into the desert… on weekends.
 The rest of the time it’s a firing zone for the military sooo maybe a no go.